Toby Walsh: Career

 In 2015, he helped release an open letter calling for a ban on offensive autonomous weapons that attracted over 20,000 signatures.
 He later gave a talk at TEDxBerlin on this topic.
 In 2017, he organized an open letter calling for a ban signed by over 100 founders of AI and Robotics companies.
 Also in 2017, he organized a letter to the Prime Minister of Australia calling for Australia to negotiate towards a ban signed by over one hundred researchers from Australia working on artificial intelligence.
 In 2022, he was one of 121 prominent Australians banned from travelling to Russia indefinitely for his outspoken criticism of the use of AI by the Russian military.

 In 2018, he chaired the Expert Working Group of the Australian Council of Learned Academies (ACOLA) preparing a Horizon Scanning Report on the "Deployment of Artificial Intelligence and what it presents for Australia" at the request of Australia’s Chief Scientist, Dr Alan Finkel, and on behalf of the Commonwealth Science Council.
 Additionally, he was interviewed on ABC Comedy by Tom Ballard, discussing the "robot revolution".

 He is the author of four books on artificial intelligence for a general audience: "It's Alive!: Artificial Intelligence from the Logic Piano to Killer Robots", which looks at the history and present of AI, "2062: The World that AI Made", which looks at the potential impact AI will have on our society, and "Machines Behaving Badly: the Morality of AI", which looks at the ethical challenges of AI.

-His latest book is Faking It: Artificial intelligence in a Human World.
+His latest book is Faking It: Artificial intelligence in a Human World, was published in 2023.
 All four books are published by Black Inc. The books are available in ten different languages: Chinese, English, German, Korean, Polish, Romanian, Russian, Taiwanese, Turkish and Vietnamese.